 Breaking down the cost barrier with enhanced low-cost sensor technology and biometric-system-on-chip ASIC

-In our fourth post in the series on ‘Are we at the tipping point for global biometric payment card adoption?’, David Orme, SVP of Sales and Marketing at IDEX Biometrics, discusses breaking down the cost barrier with enhanced low-cost fingerprint sensor technology and biometric-system-on-chip ASIC.
+In our fourth post in the series on ‘Are we at the tipping point for global biometric payment card adoption?’
+IDEX Biometrics discusses breaking down the cost barrier with enhanced low-cost fingerprint sensor technology and biometric-system-on-chip ASIC.

 Developing secure payment systems has been a long battle but payment cards fitted with a fingerprint sensor are an important landmark.
 There have been four main challenges to overcome; technology, durability, security and cost.
 In reality, all of them are technological challenges.